wajahatkarim3/EasyFlipView/README.md

 // Get/Set the FlipType to FlipType.Vertical
 boolean isVertical = mYourFlipView.isVerticalType();
 mYourFlipView.setToVerticalType();

+// Get/Set if the auto flip back is enabled boolean isAutoFlipBackEnabled = mYourFlipView.isAutoFlipBack();
+mYourFlipView.setAutoFlipBack(true);

+// Get/Set the time in milliseconds (ms) after the view is auto flip back to original front side int autoflipBackTimeInMilliseconds = mYourFlipView.getAutoFlipBackTime();
+mYourFlipView.setAutoFlipBackTime(2000);

 // Sets the animation direction from left (horizontal) and back (vertical) easyFlipView.setFlipTypeFromLeft();